Damian34/family-app/README.md

-Family SPRING BOOT REST Api
+Family REST API
 ====================

-it is simple api to store some data like family by names and its members
+it is simple api to store some like family data by names and its members

-The api is using libraries:\
+The api is using libraries:
-Spring Web\
+- Spring Web
-Spring Data JPA\
+- Spring Data JPA
-Flyway\
+- Flyway
-Postgres\
+- Postgres
-Thymeleaf <-- only to call custom error page\
+- Thymeleaf (only to call custom error page)
-Junit5\
+- Junit5
-etc.
+- etc.

 the api can runs with docker,\
 i personally use intellij docker plugin that allow me in docker-composer.yaml eg.\